Jesse-Sharp/Sharp2021b/README.md

 - Code for reproducing the inference and information geometry results for the multivariate normal distribution.

+_NormalModel_HT.jl_

+- Code for reproducing the individual hypothesis test results for the univariate normal distribution.

+_MvNormalModel_HT.jl_

+- Code for reproducing the individual hypothesis test results for the multivariate normal distribution.

+_NormalModel_HypothesisTests_Loop.jl_

+- Code for reproducing the ensemble hypothesis test results for the univariate normal distribution.

+_MvNormalModel_HypothesisTests_Loop.jl_

+- Code for reproducing the ensemble hypothesis test results for the multivariate normal distribution.

 The runtime for these scripts is less than one minute.

 **The supporting functions and data are:**